eins78/Bachelor/Introduction/8-Versioning.markdown

 Let's have a look at how changes are made in the first place.

-[^fn-fork]: Not the be confused with how 'fork' is used in software developement, where a project might split into 2 new ones with different goals, using the old code base as a starting point.
+[^fn-fork]: Not the be confused with how 'fork' is used in software development, where a project might split into 2 new ones with different goals, using the old code base as a starting point.